What is Spanking?

 Reasons for Spanking

-This means that one who loves a child will correct that child by all means including spanking; but the parents that chose to ignore the rod, spoils the child.
+This means that one who loves a child will correct that child by all means, including spanking, but the parents who choose to ignore the rod spoil the child.

 In other words, the child gets worse.
 So, what other reasons do we spank our children?